stephane-caron/pymanoid/doc/source/inverse-kinematics.rst

 This being done, we initialize a point-mass that will serve as COM target for the IK.
-Its initial position is set to ``robot.com``, which will be roughly 80 cm above contacts after the instruction above.
+Its initial position is set to ``robot.com``, which will be roughly 80 cm above contacts as it is close to the waist link:

 .. code::